 1. An on-going regular data transmission connection is established according to clause 9.2.2.2.

 2. The VAL server sends a SEALDD transmission quality measurement subscription request to the SEALDD server.
-The request includes the identifiers of the application traffic (e.g. VAL service ID, VAL server ID), requirement of transmission quality measurement (e.g. latency, jitter, bitrate, packet loss rate) and measurement target UE (e.g. a single UE, a group of UEs or all UEs), and may also include reporting criteria, reporting frequency, spatial condition and temporal condition.
+The request includes the identifiers of the application traffic (e.g. VAL service ID, VAL server ID), requirement of transmission quality measurement (e.g. latency, jitter, bitrate, packet loss rate) and measurement target UE (e.g. a single UE, a group of UEs or all UEs), flow(s) traffic descriptor(s), and may also include reporting criteria, reporting frequency, spatial condition and temporal condition.

-NOTE: The spatial and/or temporal condition can be used by SEALDD server to apply when and where the measurement is performed.
+NOTE 1: The spatial and/or temporal condition can be used by SEALDD server to apply when and where the measurement is performed.
 For instance, the measurement is expected to be done for a group of VAL UEs with a scheduled route (from city A to city B via highway A2 and A3), from 9:00 a.m. to 11:00 a.m. on Tuesday and from 1:00 p.m. to 5:00 p.m. on Thursday.